-A project administrator is responsible for helping with many of the duties surrounding project management.
-As the name implies, they look after the administrative jobs associated with the project.
-This is a wide-ranging array of tasks, from staying in touch with contractors, scheduling appointments, procuring supplies, visiting worksites and helping to prepare reports.
+A project administrator is a person responsible for helping with many of the duties surrounding project management.
+As the name implies, they look after the administrative jobs associated with the project such as staying in touch with members of the project team and stakeholders, facilitating project meetings, assisting with procurement activities and helping to prepare project documents and reports.

 Several industries hire project administrators, such as engineering, pharmaceutical, healthcare, research and more.
 They tend to find employment at organizations that handle more complex jobs and therefore require larger project teams.
-In many respects, the project administrator is the project manager’s right hand, dealing with smaller tasks, so the project manager can focus on the bigger ones.
+In many respects, the project administrator is the project manager’s right hand and deals with recurring tasks so the project manager can focus on the project plan.

 - Make phone calls